faizorithm/ai_jobs_project/README.md

 4. Run all cells from top to bottom

 ## Project Summary
-This project analyzes whether a higher salary protects workers from AI-driven job displacement, using logistic regression and K-Means clustering across 30,000 occupations.
+Every LinkedIn post says the same thing: AI is taking over jobs.
+But what about the jobs it's creating?
+And does earning more actually protect you?

+This project uses real data to find out — combining 124K+ LinkedIn job postings, Bureau of Labor Statistics wage data, and an AI job trends dataset covering 30,000 occupations to answer one question: **Is your salary saving you?**

-Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
-Histograms
-Scatterplots
-Bar charts
-Industry comparisons
+- **Salary Distribution** *(Histogram)* — How pay is spread across the LinkedIn job market (spoiler: 87.9% earn under $150K)
+- **Employment Type vs. Salary** *(Bar Chart)* — Full-time roles average $95K vs. $59K for part-time
+- **Salary vs. Job Views** *(Scatter Plot)* — Does higher pay attract more applicants?
+- **Automation Risk vs. Salary** *(Scatter Plot)* — The core visualization: are high earners actually safer?
+- **Top 10 Highest Paying Job Titles** *(Horizontal Bar Chart)* — Which roles sit at the top of the salary distribution
+- **Industry Automation Risk** *(Bar Chart)* — Finance and Healthcare both exceed the 50.2% average risk score
+- **2024 vs. 2030 Job Projections** *(Grouped Bar Chart)* — Which industries AI is growing, not just shrinking

-Machine Learning
+### Machine Learning
-K-Means Clustering
+**K-Means Clustering (k=3)**

-Used to identify labor market segments based on salary and posting visibility.
+Groups LinkedIn job postings by salary and posting views to identify natural labor market segments — entry-level, professional, and executive roles.

-Logistic Regression
+**Logistic Regression Classifier**

-Used to classify occupations as increasing or decreasing using:
+Predicts whether an occupation is Increasing or Decreasing using:

-Automation Risk (%)
+- Automation Risk (%)
-Median Salary
+- Median Salary (USD)
-Job Openings
+- Job Openings (2024)

+Model accuracy: ~51% — barely above random.
+Which is itself the finding.

+### Key Takeaway
+The real dividing line isn't what you earn — it's what you *do*.